OpenFreeEnergy/openfe/docs/guide/cli/cli_basics.rst

 subcommands and a brief description of them, use ``openfe (or ``openfe -h``), which will give:

 ..
-TODO autogemerate using sphinxcontrib-programoutput
+TODO autogenerate using sphinxcontrib-programoutput

 .. code:: none